freeverseio/freeversegamedemo/README.md

 # freeversegamedemo
-Demo to how to interact with Webmarket and WebGL into an iframe
+Demo project show show how to interact with Webmarket and WebGL into an iframe.